Limits on the Statistical Description of Charged de Sitter Black Holes: Thermodynamics of Charged de Sitter Black Holes

 \subsection{Normalization of the Temperature}

 To define the mass of the spacetime and other thermodynamic quantities we need to specify a timelike Killing vector.
-In de Sitter space, this is subtle since there exists no global timelike Killing vector.
-Instead, from the perspective of the observer living inside a cosmological horizon it is natural to use the Killing vector $\xi \propto \partial_t$ that is timelike between the outer horizon of the black hole and the cosmological horizon.
+In global de Sitter space, this is subtle since no timelike Killing vector field exists.
+Also, there is no natural asymptotic boundary to define conserved charges.
+Instead, from the perspective of an observer in the same static patch region as the black hole it is natural to use the Killing vector $\xi \propto \partial_t$ that is timelike between the outer horizon of the black hole and the cosmological horizon.
 This still leaves the choice where to normalize the Killing vector to minus one, which we will discuss next.